 The consequences of accepting constant multitasking might not seem as important as teaching students about cyberbullying, but I’d bet money that there is long-term, adverse academic impact on students who fail to regulate their attention.

 One of the most empowering elements of social and digital media is the opportunity to learn anything, anytime, anywhere.
 There are thousands of worthwhile sources out there; how to seek out, select, and streamline information sources is often ignored in schools.
 In English class, students should be able to cite and compile websites or blogs dedicated to literature or writing.
 In social studies, students should be able to create a Twitter list and follow updated current events from reliable sources.

 Regardless of the class, students should seek out and analyze information, then share their findings.
-From paper.li, Flipboard, Pinterest, Diigo, and other curation tools, it’s up to us to learn how these tools work and pass on their promise to students.
+From Scoop.it! to Pocket, Feedly to Flipboard, and Pinterest to even facebook (which now lets you save and organize content), and other curation tools, it’s up to us to learn how these tools work and pass on their promise to students.

 Some may argue that it’s easy to embed lessons about the above topics into any course.
 This may be true, but with so many different issues to consider, requiring a dedicated digital and social media literacies course elevates the discourse and, given the right professional development, opens more opportunities for teachers to learn about skills and issues that are affecting students each and every day.

 The digital implementation and comfort gap among teachers is vast and also needs to be addressed.

 I’ve been encouraged by student response to my first edition of teaching Digital and Social Media Literacies at Fern Creek High School–most students believe it should be a required course.
 It’s my hope that our collective exploration will serve as a building block for greater consideration and implementation of similar courses down the road.